 When the deficiency of this vitamin is present in small amounts, the symptoms do not manifest themselves.
 However, if left untreated, the results are telling, indeed.

-- It is needed to make red blood cells.
+- It is needed to make the red blood cells.
 These cells are responsible for carrying oxygen to the tissues.
-Insufficient quantities of Vitamin B12 can lead to anemia.
-Menstrual problems, irregular heartbeats, intense fatigue, and breathlessness are just some effects of vitamin induced anaemia.
+Insufficient quantities of Vitamin B12 can lead to anaemia.
+Menstrual problems, irregular heartbeats, intense fatigue and breathlessness are just some effects of vitamin induced anaemia.
 Know more about 9 anaemia symptoms.

 - It is required for an efficient immune system.
-Deficiency of this vitamin could lead to distressing susceptibility towards diseases and infections.
+The deficiency of this vitamin could lead to distressing susceptibility towards diseases and infections.

 - Low levels of Vitamin B12 can also lead to vision loss and skin problems like acne.

-- Many people also begin to suffer from constipation, diarrhea, appetite loss, bloating and flatulence.
+- Many people also begin to suffer from constipation, diarrhoea, appetite loss, bloating and flatulence.

 - People who have a deficiency of vitamin B12 develop pallor.
 The skin looks very pale and may even develop a yellow undertone appearing to be jaundiced.